Zierman/Phills-Quill/README.md

 When the Auto Convert preference is checked, conversions will happen automatically when opening a new document or resetting the output width field.

+#### Default Open Directory
+The directory provided in this field will be used as the starting point when choosing a file to open.
+You can use the browse button to choose a directory with the file chooser or type it in manually.

+A non-existing directory provided will not produce an error, but until that directory is created, the program will use the original default directory.

+#### Default Save Directory
+The directory provided in this field will be used as the starting point when choosing where to save.
+You can use the browse button to choose a directory with the file chooser or type it in manually.

+A non-existing directory provided will not produce an error, but until that directory is created, the program will use the original default directory.

 ## Usage-CLI
 The following examples assume you set up a `phillsquill` command like shown in the instillation steps above.
 If not, just replace `phillsquill` with `java -jar <path-to-phillsquill-jar>` where `<path-to-phillsquill-jar>` is a placeholder for the path to wherever you placed the jar file.